Best Garden Tours in Boston

 • Chandler Inn - Pleasant small hotel close to Back Bay Station

-• Colonnade Hotel - Sleek high-rise hotel on Huntington Ave, few minutes' walk to the South End
+• Colonnade Hotel - Sleek high-rise hotel on Huntington Ave in Back Bay, just a few minutes' walk to the South End

-• Midtown Hotel - Affordable Back Bay hotel on Huntington Ave, very close to South End
+• Midtown Hotel - Affordable Back Bay hotel on Huntington Ave, also just a couple of blocks from the South End

 Secret Gardens of Cambridge Tour